Threshold Psychotherapy is the practice through which I offer psychotherapy to individuals, both online and face-to-face in the North West.

 I offer a free initial online or phone consultation.
 You are very welcome to get in touch with a question or to arrange a time to speak.

 My belief is that life is about pursuing vitality while maintaining our capacity for introspection and curiosity.
-Whatever challenges you are facing, I will meet you with compassion, empathy, and respect.
 Together, we will form a therapeutic alliance that is focused on finding meaningful and lasting solutions.

 Before becoming a therapist, I worked on medical and scientific software and carried out academic research in the fields of psychology, robotics, and artificial intelligence.